spamegg1/reviews/README.md

 - Don't measure your success or failure in terms of time ("this one problem took me X hours/days to do!"), time often is a poor measurement of difficulty (one tiny piece of missing knowledge can cause days/months of getting stuck, gaining that piece can solve a huge problem instantly).
 - Measure it in terms of which concepts/ideas gave you an easy/hard time, what pieces of knowledge you gained or you were missing, how well and properly you handled the problems, how high/low was the complexity, whether you did it with solid understanding or not.
 Be metacognitive!
 - Go slowly.
 Completing fast is NOT an achievement.
 Completing slowly usually is.
+- *Those who proceed only very slowly can make much greater progress, provided they always follow the right path, than those who hurry and stray from it.*
+     - Rene Descartes, Discourse on Method

 #### Long term memory